TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 We will use a genomes-to-report pipeline named assemblycomparator2.
 You can read more about it [here](https://github.com/cmkobel/assemblycomparator2).

-You can setup a shortcut to call the pipeline, by calling this command in your terminal:
+You can install a shortcut to run the pipeline, by calling this instruction in your terminal:

 ```bash